lsst-dm/dmtn-210/index.rst

 ~~~~~~~~~~~~~~~~~~

 The ``Kafka`` resource is the primary configuration object of the Kafka cluster, defined in `kafka.yaml`_.
-There's a lot going on in its configuration; this section attempts to explain some of the most important sections without going every line.
+There's a lot going on in its configuration; this section attempts to explain some of the most important sections without going through every line.

 .. _listeners: